My first reservation with Inspirito Pass!

 - Encourage Inspirato as a company to continually create and increase the value equation for Inspirato Pass holders

 Allow me to introduce myself.
 My name is Brian.
-I’m a 47 year old married dad of two high school daughters.
+I’m a 48 year old married dad of two daughters, one in high school and the other headed off to college in the fall.
 We live in Orange County, CA. I love to travel and tend to obsess over finding value in vacations we take as a family.
 I deeply value experiences and creating memories with family and friends.
 I love trying new things and am often an early adopter.
-As a family, we primarily love beach and mountain vacations, with limited focus on more urban trips (that will be changing somewhat in 2021, COVID restrictions permitting).
+As a family, we primarily love beach and mountain vacations, with limited focus on more urban trips (that will be changing somewhat in 2021 and 2022 as we enter life post COVID-19.
 Our favorite destinations are Maui, Deer Valley, and local spots like Newport Coast and Palm Desert.

 Okay, on to Inspirato Pass.
 I first came across Inspirato from an Instagram ad on my feed in late 2019.
 I didn’t pay much attention to it for quite some time as I didn’t understand what it was all about.
 At some point, the mention of “luxury-vacation-subscription” peaked my interest.
 I decided to click and explore.
 I became fascinated fairly quickly.
 There were beautiful vacation homes and hotels in our favorite destinations that we travel to frequently.
 There were incredible Inspirato residences available across the globe and a number of top hotel offerings, including Rosewood, Ritz Carlton, One & Only, etc. For our travel habits, it hit all of our top destinations with properties at the absolute highest levels.
 I did notice extremely limited offerings in Asia/Australia/Africa, but frankly, those are destinations that we do not travel to in this season of our lives.

 So, I got to the point where I realized without any doubt that the inventory offerings of Inspirato Pass were a perfect fit for us.
 We could vacation for a lifetime with the inventory that they currently have.
 BUT, would it make financial sense for us to invest in the program?
 So, a quick summary of how Inspirato Pass works.